mocavada/CAVADA-MARC-PROJECT-CA_PRFRND/README.md

 This project is a **prototype Inventory Management System** developed in **C# using Visual Studio .NET**.
 It simulates capturing and managing basic inventory information, allowing users to input, validate, and display product records while handling errors gracefully.

-You have been tasked, as a **junior programmer**, to design, code, test, and document the solution.
-The prototype must be completed within **six days**, demonstrating your understanding of programming fundamentals, analysis, and iterative development.

 ---

 ## 📊 Program Flow (Mermaid Diagram)